Perspective

 I’ve always paid attention to how information is structured.

 Not just what something says, but how people are expected to follow it.
-Where attention goes, where confusion starts, and why some ideas feel easy to grasp while others feel unnecessarily hard.

 That instinct eventually became my work.